To: School/Division HR Officers and Secondary Contacts, University Business Managers, Student Services Managers

-Graduate students may be hired for a semester, academic year, calendar year, or other time frames as needed.
+Graduate students may be hired for a semester, academic year, calendar year, or other periods as needed.
 Each school/division has varying effective dates in order to meet their business need.
 The stipend calculator tool can assist users in determining what salary to enter on the ePAR form, given the graduate student’s start/expected job end dates, to ensure the intended amount of pay.
-The stipend calculator can be found on The Graduate School’s website and is attached to this email.
-The example attached is for an academic year appointment.
+The stipend calculator can be found on The Graduate School’s website.
+The example included in the attachment is for an academic year appointment.

-The Start/Pay-Through dates used on the stipend calculator are for the purpose of determining the salary amount.
+The Start/Pay-Through dates on the stipend calculator are used to determine the salary amount.

 - The expected job end date for the Hire or Job Change ePAR should always be one day greater than the Pay-through date on the stipend calculator.